 “What a question,” he replied, laughing.
 “She will learn to love me, as I shall her, after we are married.”

 “Do not chastize me, Verney: I will do my best by her.
-I must steel my heart against Love; expel it from its tower of strength, barricade it out.
-The fountain of love must cease, its waters dried up, and all passionate thoughts dependent on it must die.
+I must steel my heart against love; expel it, barricade it out.
 Idris is a beautiful, passionate girl; it is impossible not to have some affection for her, and mine is sincere.
-But do not speak to me of love – love, the tyrant and the tyrant-queller; love, until now my conqueror, now my slave.
-No – I will have nothing to do with that kind of love.
-I will rule love.
+But do not speak to me of love – until now my conqueror, now my slave.
+No – I will rule love.
 Tell me, Lionel, do you believe that I should marry her?”

 He fixed his gaze on me, and my uncontrollable heart swelled.
 I replied “Never!
 Lady Idris cannot be united to one who does not love her!”